 The inter-ictal EEG often shows spikes over the temporal region, maximal over the lateral convexity rather than inferomedial electrodes.
 Hippocampal volumes and T2 measures on MRI scanning are usually normal, in contrast to medial temporal epilepsy, and MRI will reliably demonstrate the other structural lesions responsible for the epilepsy (although in some patients, imaging studies are normal) (see Chapter 21).
-Cortical stimulation may elicit the symptoms of seizures.
+Cortical stimulation may elicit the symptoms of seizures15.

-REVIOUS PREVIOUS NEXT NEXT NEXT SECTION PREVIOUS CHAPTER CONTENTS CHAPTER SECTION SECTION SECTION CHAPTER CONTENTS CHAPTER SECTION
+REVIOUS PREVIOUS NEXT NEXT PREVIOUS PREVIOUS CHAPTER CONTENTS CHAPTER SECTION SECTION CHAPTER

-Pharmacological options for temporal lobe epilepsy are the same as for other focal epilepsies, and surgical treatment may be an option if medication is unsuccessful (Section Nine).
-Class 1 evidence comparing continued medical treatment against temporal lobectomy supports that surgery is superior to prolonged medical therapy.
-Even if scalp EEG suggests bitemporal lobe epilepsy, intracranial EEG recordings may reveal unilateral seizure onset, and, particularly in the context of unilateral hippocampal sclerosis or non-lesional temporal lobe epilepsy, surgical outcomes can still be favourable.
+Pharmacological options for temporal lobe epilepsy are the same as for other focal epilepsies, and surgical treatment may be an option if medication is unsuccessful14 (Section Nine).
+Class 1 evidence comparing continued medical treatment against temporal lobectomy supports that surgery is superior to prolonged medical therapy16.
+Even if scalp EEG suggests bitemporal lobe epilepsy, intracranial EEG recordings may reveal unilateral seizure onset, and, particularly in the context of unilateral hippocampal sclerosis or non-lesional temporal lobe epilepsy, surgical outcomes can still be favourable17.